octobercms/docs/3.x/cms/tailor/content-fields.md

         default: false
 ```

-The `title` field placeholder is generated based on the blueprint name in _New [Entry] Name_ format.
-You can customize this to something more useful depending on the use-case, for example, _First and Last Name_, _Event Title_ or _Location Name_.
+The `title` field placeholder is generated based on the blueprint name; however, you can customize this to something more useful depending on the use case.
+For example, _First and Last Name_, _Event Title_ or _Location Name_.

 ```yaml
 fields: